AlexYapp74024/Timber-identification-CNN/homepage.md

 ### Classification Output
 After classification has completed, the predictions results will be shown.
 The header will be the main predictions.
 There will also be a dropdown, containing more details of the species.
 Note some species are more well documented than others, so the length of the details will vary greatly.

-Below that are the confidence scores of the prediction, arranged in a decenting order
+Below that are the confidence scores of the prediction, arranged in a descending order

 ### Prediction History
 In the "History" tab, the results of previous predictions will be displayed, with the image uploaded and the species predicted.